How Accurate Are Pregnancy Blood Tests?

 Reasons to Take a Blood Pregnancy Test

 Blood pregnancy tests are more sensitive than urine tests.
-They are typically used for those facing infertility or a suspected miscarriage.
+They are typically used for those facing infertility, those with a suspected ectopic pregnancy, or a suspected miscarriage.

 A blood test can confirm pregnancy as early as 9 days after conception.
 Urine pregnancy tests take at least 10 days or longer.

-Blood pregnancy tests have to be taken at the doctor's office.
-Your doctor might advise you to wait until a missed period to do any type of pregnancy testing so you can get the most accurate result.
+Blood pregnancy tests have to be taken at a health care provider's office, hospital lab, or outside lab.
+The physician might advise you to wait until a missed period to do any type of pregnancy testing so you can get the most accurate result.
 Testing too early can produce a false negative.

 Unlike home pregnancy tests, blood tests don't give immediate results.
 You'll have to wait for a blood pregnancy test result to come back from the lab.